rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/day1_limited_option.md

 - `machineConfigName`: the name of the MCO YAML manifest.
 It will be set as the `name` parameter of the metadata of MCO YAML manifest.
 - `machineConfigPoolRef`: the `MachineConfigPool` name that will be used in order to identify the targeted nodes
-- `kernelModuleImage`: the name of the container image that includes the OOT kernel module.
+- `kernelModuleImage`: the name of the container image that includes the OOT kernel module without the tag
 - `kernelModuleName`: the name of the OOT kernel module.
 This parameter will be used both to unload the in-tree kernel module (if loaded into the kernel) and to load the OOT kernel module.
+- `inTreeModuleToRemove`: optional parameter.
+The name of the in-tree kernel module to unload prior to loading OOT kernel module.
+                          In case this parameter is not passed, day1 functionality will not try to unload any in-tree module
+- `workerImage`: optional parameter.
+The worker image to use.
+In case this parameter is not passed, the default worker image will be used: quay.io/edge-infrastructure/kernel-module-management-worker:latest.

-The API is located under `pkg/mcproducer` package of hte KMM source code.
+The API is located under `pkg/mcproducer` package of the KMM source code.
 There is no need to KMM operator to be running to use the Day 1 functionality.
 Users only need to import the `pkg/mcproducer` package into their operator/utility code, call the API and to apply the produced
 MCO YAML to the cluster.

+### Utility
+`day1-utility` can be called from a shell. day1-utility executable is not a part of KMM github repo.
+In order to build it the following commands needs to be run:
+`make day1-utility`

+Utility uses the following flags:
+`-image <string>`: container image that contains kernel module .ko file `-kernel-module <string>`: name of the OOT module to load `-machine-config <string>`: name of the machine config to create `-machine-config-pool <string>`: name of the machine config pool to use `-in-tree-module-to-remove <string>`: in-tree kernel module that should be removed prior to loading the oot module.
+`-worker-image <string>`: kernel-management worker image to use.
+If not passed, a default value will be used

+The first 4 flags are mandatory, but the last 2 are optional.
+They correspond to the parameters of the API

 ### MachineConfigPool